Vietnam.vn - Nền tảng quảng bá Việt Nam

 Biển Đỏ căng thẳng khiến doanh nghiệp Việt lo lắng, Bộ Công thương khuyến cáo gì?- Ảnh 1.

-This situation has led to some shipping lines announcing the suspension of cargo transportation through the Red Sea area, changing schedules, and rerouting around Africa's Cape of Good Hope.
-This makes it take longer for cargo to be transported by sea between Asia and Europe and the east coast of North America.
+This situation has led to some shipping lines announcing the suspension of cargo transportation through the Red Sea area, changing schedules, and diverting around Africa's Cape of Good Hope.
+This makes it take longer for goods transported by sea between Asia and Europe and the east coast of North America.
 Freight and insurance costs for goods traded between these regions have increased.
-There may be local shortages of empty containers.
+There may be a shortage of empty containers locally.

-The Import-Export Department recommends that industry associations and logistics associations strengthen monitoring and regularly update the situation to businesses in the industry to grasp information so that they can proactively plan production and import and export of goods, avoiding congestion and other adverse impacts.
-At the same time, proactively develop appropriate plans and discuss with partners so that, if necessary, the time for packing and receiving goods can be extended.
+The Import-Export Department recommends that industry associations and logistics associations strengthen monitoring and regularly update the situation to businesses in the industry to grasp information so that they can proactively plan production and import-export of goods, avoiding congestion and other adverse impacts.
+At the same time, proactively develop appropriate plans and discuss with partners so that, if necessary, they can extend the time for packing and receiving goods.

 Wood and seafood businesses are worried that the 2023 business season has ended, with orders for the first quarter of 2024 only reaching 20-30% compared to the same period in previous years.
-In that context, international shipping lines have announced that freight rates may increase by 50-100% compared to the current rate due to route adjustments.
+In that context, international shipping lines have announced that freight rates may increase by 50-100% compared to the present due to route adjustments.
 "In addition to increasing freight rates, changing routes also makes delivery times longer than before.
-There is a possibility of a chain effect when other routes are also adjusted to increase.
-If this happens, it will increase product costs once again while economic difficulties will further reduce consumption, compounding difficulties," a representative of a wood business worriedly shared with Thanh Nien .
+There is a possibility of a chain effect when the remaining routes are also adjusted to increase.
+If this happens, it will increase product costs once again while the economic difficulties will cause consumption to decrease further, adding to the difficulties," a representative of a wood business worriedly shared with Thanh Nien .

 According to international press, many shipping lines have announced freight rate increases of more than 300%.
 Specifically, the newly announced sea freight rate has increased to 10,000 USD for each 40-foot container from Shanghai (China) to the UK, an increase of 317% compared to last week (2,400 USD).